 Part of understanding your company’s worth means looking at the business through the eyes of a potential buyer or investor.
 Some of the questions they may ask themselves include:

 - What is the financial health of the business?
-How has it performed over the last three to five years?
+How has it performed over the last 3-5 years?

 - How does the business align with current and projected market trends?

 - Is there a strong team in place that can lead the business?

 - Does the company offer opportunities for greater efficiency?

 - Are there areas that need investment or upgrades?

 What should business owners do next?